 *** Holocrons.
 These told people to master certain professions to unlock a Jedi character.
 Some felt that was a unsatisfying path to Jedi hood, Jedi complained the major risks didn't merit the reward.
 (Bounty hunters could kill outed Jedi and dying three times meant you stayed dead.)

-*** A village where players could train in the ways of the force after helping the inhabitants, the Jedi profession broken into five separate disciplines, XP debt instead of permadeath, and Sith and Jedi Councils were added.
+*** A village where players could train in the ways of the force after helping the inhabitants, the Jedi profession broken into five separate disciplines, XP debt instead of permadeath, and Jedi and Dark Jedi Councils were added.
 Yet insane amounts of grinding were needed at every stage and players not interested in Jedi were annoyed at the amount of time and resources being devoted to it.

 *** The NGE made Jedi a starter profession, did away with the councils and the village, and gave elder Jedi a special robe and lightsaber crystal (and the ability to look like a force ghost).
 This was also a major point of controversy and had the side effect of a disproportionate number of players choosing Jedi, making balanced groups a rarity

 ** The combat upgrade.
 It capped a lot of overpowered equipment and buffs, added status effects to a lot of moves, and better defined different combat professions roles.
 It also added a [[CharacterLevel character level]] system no one had asked for, turned years worth of amazing equipment into junk and wreaked havoc on every support profession.
 Medics buffs were mostly worthless now, crafted goods were no better than common quest rewards (I kid you not, people were hunting lvl 5 rats outside of Mos Eisley because they had just as much chance to drop good gear as any other mob), and entertainers had almost no role during the CU.
 The following months did address some of these issues, but then…